3dbeb41841bfbfcc24d55143816cf7f1/node-express-intro-lesson/README.md

 ```bash
 node app.js
 ```
 It may get tiresome to constantly stop and restart the server, so we can also use this:

 ```bash
 nodemon app.js
 ```

-Navigate to `http://localhost:3000` and voila!
+Navigate your browser to `http://localhost:3000` and voila!

 Now this is pretty awesome (isn't it?) but it doesn't really do anything.
 Plus, what if we want to start creating pages instead of just using sending text?